alixzibit/a-helper/README.md

 ## Automated Driver Installation

 The application supports an automated UI interaction method for driver installation.
 Place your driver setup file in the application's driver_setup folder.
 The application will handle the extraction and launch of the device properties automatically, guiding you through the installation process.
+The FINAL installation step where the prompt asks for user confirmation to proceed with installation is intentionally NOT AUTOMATED - this is to allow user to ensure the selected device from INF file is the correct one.

 **Note**: During the automated UI interaction, avoid any screen taps or button presses that might interrupt the process.
 If necessary, press the 'B' button multiple times to cancel.